 Depending on the company coming out to handle your building project, you may face setbacks.
 These delays couble be due to a lack of heavy equipment for site preparation and construction.
 For example, a company could experience a breakdown of one of their own machines.
 Or, if you are using a small construction company that depends heavily on rental equipment, they may not be able to get their hands on the necessary equipment when they expected.
 This may be particularly likely to happen during the peak of construction season when lots of crews are out on jobs.
 Larger buildings require more specialized equipment to move the heavy components around, which is another reason complex steel buildings may take longer to complete.

 #3 Failure to Mark Utilities

-It takes more time up front to have utility lines marked before installation of a metal building.
+It takes more time upfront to have utility lines marked before the installation of a metal building.
 But that’s nothing compared to the delay if you accidentally rupture a line or a pipe.
 This kind of accident can cause injuries, utility service disruption, and a high repair bill.
 You’ll also be stuck waiting for the utility company to make repairs.
-Add in the cost of moving your building so it’s not cutting across utility lines or rerouting the utilities (and getting new permits from the city to cover any changes), and the whole thing can turn into a real mess.
+Add in the cost of moving your building so it’s not cutting across utility lines or rerouting the utilities (and getting new permits from the city to cover any changes), and the whole steel building project can turn into a real mess.